I believe in the Foundation’s tremendous contribution to the lives of people of all ages and from all backgrounds.

 Salomé Corbo

-An outstanding actress and improviser, she has been the spokesperson for The Reading as a Gift since 2014.
+An outstanding actress and improviser, she has been the spokesperson for The Gift of Reading program since 2014.

 I have long believed that mastering a language was about mastering complex vocabulary that would impress everyone.